 How should a manager’s time be spent?

-We have taken a weekly view on the Manager’s Diary to ensure there is an optimal perspective of not being too short-term (daily) or too long-term (monthly).
+We have taken a weekly view of the Manager’s Diary to ensure an optimal perspective of not being too short-term (daily) or too long-term (monthly).

 A weekly perspective offers room for flexibility – the ability to make up for the reactive, the unexpected and the unplanned interruptions to our day.

 The week offers time for rest and balance – time at work, time to work and time away from work.

 In essence, a manager must make time each week for four essential functions:

 1. Revising the organisation’s purpose and communicating it to its people.